ChaitanyaGhadling/TwitterSentimentAnalysis/README.md

-TweetStream.py - Uses Tweepy to pull up tweets Spark_Stream - Gets the tweet into the pipline and stores the fetched tweets data and their classification results in a database.
-            - Build a pipeline for a classification model
+TweetStream.py - Uses Tweepy to pull up tweets Spark_Stream - Gets the tweet into the pipline and stores the fetched tweets data and their classification results in a database. model_generation - Build a pipeline for a classification model.